hnhparitosh/semantic_similarity/README.md

 - The maximum `text` length of the train data was 66 and it was 186 for the test data.
 - And the maximum `reason` length of the train data is 16 and it was 13 for test data.
 - Most `text` sentences were neutral in polarity like any statement or a fact.
 - Same was the case with the polarity of `reason`.
-- Here is the top 20 unigrams, bigrams and trigrams in the `text` field

 ### Baseline approach:
 1. **Tokenization**: Tokenize the text and reason features using a pre-trained tokenizer `distilbert-base-uncased`